scicloj/metamorph.ml/README.md

 https://scicloj.github.io/tablecloth/index.html#Declarative
 https://github.com/scicloj/tablecloth/blob/pipelines/src/tablecloth/pipeline.clj

 The train/test split sequence can as well be generated in any way.
-It need to be a sequecne of maps contain a "tech.ml.dataset" at key :train and an other dataset  at key :test.
+It need to be a sequence of maps contain a "tech.ml.dataset" at key :train and an other dataset  at key :test.
 These will be used to train / predict and evaluate one pipeline.

-`evaluates-pipelines` returns then a sequenxe  of model evaluations.
+`evaluates-pipelines` returns then a sequence  of model evaluations.
 It returns #pipeline-fn x  #cross-validation-splits evaluation results.
 This is as well the total number of models trained in total.

 Each evaluation result contains a map with these keys:

 key | explanation
 ------ | --------
- :fit-ctx  | the fitted pipeline context (including the trained model and the dataset at end of pipeline) after the pipleine was run in mode :fit
+ :fit-ctx  | the fitted pipeline context (including the trained model and the dataset at end of pipeline) after the pipeline was run in mode :fit
- :transform-ctx | the  pipline context (including the predition dataset) after pipeline was run in mode :transform :scicloj.metamorph.ml/target-ds  | A dataset containing the ground truth :pipe-fn | the pipeline-fn doing the full transformation including trin/predict :metric | the score for this model evaluation
+ :transform-ctx | the  pipeline context (including the prediction dataset) after pipeline was run in mode :transform :scicloj.metamorph.ml/target-ds  | A dataset containing the ground truth :pipe-fn | the pipeline-fn doing the full transformation including train/predict :metric | the score for this model evaluation
- :mean | average score of this pipe-fn over the score of all train/test splits :min | min score of this pipe-fn over all train/test splits) :max | max score of this pipe-fn over all train/test splits :timing | Exceution tim in ms of fit and transform
+ :mean | average score of this pipe-fn over the score of all train/test splits :min | min score of this pipe-fn over all train/test splits) :max | max score of this pipe-fn over all train/test splits :timing | Execution time in ms of fit and transform

 This returned information is as well self-contained, as the pipeline-fn should manipulated exclusively the dataset and the available pipeline context.
 This means, the :pipe-fn functions can be re-executed simply on new data.